I couldn’t imagine my life without meditation and accessing my inner sanctuary.

 At this point, I peeked my eyes open and glanced toward the commotion.
 I wanted to make sure no-one was actually going to get hurt on this beautiful morning.

 I saw a younger man in his late 30’s, dressed in exercise clothes.
-Standing next to him was a young woman about the same age, also in exercise attire.
+Standing next to him was a young woman about the same age, also wearing exercise attire.
 They looked like they had just finished running along the path by the water.
-They were standing a few feet away from the old man that was sitting on the bench.
+They were standing a few feet away from the old man who was sitting on the bench.

 They continued arguing back and forth, “ya dumb idiot” and “you know… a low IQ is a permanent disability.”
 There was no resolution in sight.
 Each of them was seeking to strike the other’s ego the hardest.